 What Types of Projects are Eligible?

 The intent of the WSDOT Airport Aid Program is to provide sponsors of public-use airports with funds to preserve our state system of airports.
 Airports are critical links to the state transportation network and it is the role of the grant program to fund projects that strengthen Washington's aviation infrastructure.

 WSDOT Airport Aid grant funds may be used for the planning, acquisition, construction, improvement, and maintenance of airports.
 All project work must be available for public use and be shown on the approved Airport Layout Plan (ALP).
-Beginning in 2014 all projects must be included in WSDOT Aviation's five-year Statewide Capital Improvement Program (SCIP).
+All projects must be included in WSDOT Aviation's five-year Statewide Capital Improvement Program (SCIP).